FedorovAlexander/camino-de-santiago-mapbox/README.md

 The project is based on this [Mapbox tutorial](https://docs.mapbox.com/mapbox-gl-js/example/live-update-feature/) and this [blog post](https://www.mapbox.com/blog/building-cinematic-route-animations-with-mapboxgl), with additional features and customizations.

+The result can be seen on [GitHub Pages](https://fedorovalexander.github.io/camino-de-santiago-mapbox/).

 ## Features

 - **Flyover Animation**: Experience a virtual flyover of the path, giving you a bird's-eye view.